What You Can Display and How You Create It

 To learn more about Express Reports, see the playbook How do I get started with Express Reports?.

-You can create simple charts by entering a query in the sales dashboard Ask Oracle bar.
+You can create simple charts and KPIs (Metric Cards) from Adaptive Search by entering a query in the sales dashboard Ask Oracle bar.
 The Sales Analyzer agent does the rest.

-The Sales Analyzer agent can create charts from attributes enabled for Adaptive Search and your chart can group data by 1 attribute.
+If you preface your prompt by the verb "show", the Sales Analyzer agent creates simple charts from the attributes enabled for Adaptive Search.
+You can group data by 1 attribute.
 For example, you can have the Sales Analyzer create a bar chart showing the number of opportunities for each of your team members by sales stage, but you can't generate a stacked chart that shows the number of opportunities and revenue by sales stage.

-You can save the charts generated by the agent in the library of dashboard content and add it to the dashboard.
+With sales administrator privileges, you can save the charts and KPIs generated by the agent in the library of dashboard content and add it to your personal dashboard using personalization or to sales dashboard designs in Oracle Visual Builder Studio.